Stationary Black Holes: Model independent concepts

 for some constants $C$, $k\ge 1$.
 A hypersurface $ \hyp $ (with or without boundary) will be said to be {\em asymptotically flat with compact interior} if $\hyp $ is of the form $\hyp_{int}\cup \hyp_{\mathrm{ext}}$, with $\hyp_{int}$ compact and $\Sext$ asymptotically flat.

-There exists a canonical way of constructing a conformal completion with good global properties for stationary space-times which are asymptotically flat in the sense of \eq{falloff}, and which are vacuum sufficiently far out in the asymptotic region.
+There exists a canonical way of constructing a conformal completion with good global properties for stationary spacetimes which are asymptotically flat in the sense of \myeq{falloff}, and which are vacuum sufficiently far out in the asymptotic region.
 This conformal completion is referred to as the \emph{standard completion} and will be assumed from now on.

+Given the above completion, the \emph{domain of outer communications} (d.o.c.) of a black hole spacetime is defined as \bel{dext} \doc:= \mcM \setminus\{\mcB\cup\mcW\}\;.\ee Thus, $\doc$ is the region lying outside of the white hole region and outside of the black hole region; it is the region which can both be seen by the outside observers and influenced by those.
+A natural causal regularity condition, which prevents things like existence of closed timelike curves, is to require that $\doc$ be \emph{globally hyperbolic}, i.e., there exists a spacelike hypersurface which meets every inextendible timelike curve precisely once.
+This could be, but does not have to, be the hypersurface $\hyp$ above.

+Yet another useful condition is that there exists a cross-section of $\scrim$, say $K$, so that the boundary $\dot I^+(K)$ of the timelike future of $K$ intersects the future event horizon $\mcE^+$ in a compact crosssection.

+The collection of all regularity conditions spelled-out so far is known as \emph{$I^+$-regularity}, and it will be assumed in everything that follows.

-Returning to the event horizon $\mcE=\mcE^+\cup\mcE^-$, it is not very difficult to show that every Killing vector field $X$ is necessarily tangent to $\mcE$.
-Since the latter set is a null Lipschitz hypersurface, it follows that $X$ is either null or spacelike on $\mcE$.
+Returning to the future event horizon, it is now fairly straightforward to show that every Killing vector field $X$ is necessarily tangent to $\mcE^+$.
+As already mentioned, with a considerable amount of work one also proves that $\mcE^+$ is a smooth hypersurface.
+It follows that $X$ is either null or spacelike on $\mcE^+$.
 This leads to a preferred class of event horizons, called \emph{Killing horizons}.
-By definition, a Killing horizon associated with a Killing vector $K$ is a \emph{null hypersurface} which coincides with a connected component of the set \bel{defKH} \cH(K):=\{p\in\mcM:\ g(K,K)(p)=0\;,\ K(p)\ne 0\}\;.\ee A simple example is provided by the ``boost Killing vector field" $K=z\partial_t+ t\partial_z$ in Minkowski space-time: $\cH(K)$ has four connected components The closure $\overline \cH$ of $ \cH$ is the set $\{|t|=|z|\}$, which is not a manifold, because of the crossing of the null hyperplanes $\{t=\pm z\}$ at $t=z=0$.
-Horizons of this type are referred to as {\em bifurcate Killing horizons}, with the set $\{K(p)=0\}$ being called the \emph{bifurcation surface} of $\cH(K)$.
-The bifurcate horizon structure in the Kruszkal-Szekeres-Schwarzschild space-time can be clearly seen on Figures~\ref{Sfig0} and \ref{FCPd}.
+By definition, a Killing horizon associated with a Killing vector $K$ is a \emph{null hypersurface} which coincides with a connected component of the set \bel{defKH} \cH(K):=\{p\in\mcM:\ g(K,K)(p)=0\;,\ K(p)\ne 0\}\;.\ee A simple example is provided by the ``boost Killing vector field" $K=z\partial_t+ t\partial_z$ in Minkowski spacetime: in this case $\cH(K)$ has four connected components The closure $\overline \cH$ of $ \cH$ is the set $\{|t|=|z|\}$, which is not a manifold, because of the crossing of the null hyperplanes $\{t=\pm z\}$ at $t=z=0$.
+Horizons of this type are referred to as {\em bifurcate Killing horizons}, with the set $\{K(p)=0\}$ called the \emph{bifurcation surface} of $\cH(K)$.
+The bifurcate horizon structure in the Kruskal-Szekeres extension of the Schwarzschild spacetime can be clearly seen on Figures~\ref{Sfig0} and \ref{FCPd}.